SIDS-Experiment/Documentation/Instruction/README.md

     ```bash
   /data.local2/software/SIDSRoot/build/bin/startVisualAnalysis.sh
     ```
-  Parameter of interest that might need to change are:
+  Parameter of interest that might need to be changed are:

   ```bash
     binDistancePDfreq="52"    # distance in bin between parent and daughter freq